 Successive Mean Quantization Transform

 Transformation in mathematics is an operation to map one set to another set.
-SMQT is a similar method to do the same to remove bias or gain resulting from disparity between various kinds of sensors (microphones) and other factors.
+SMQT is a similar method that removes bias or gain resulting from disparity between various kinds of sensors (microphones).
 In SMQT, we recursively take mean of data set and split it into two halves and do the same on each half.
 Data values above the mean are assigned, “1” and below are assigned “0”.
 The recursion is carried out to a pre-defined depth, at the end of which we have a binary tree with 1s and 0s.
 Sounds confusing?
 Lets take and example of set:

 X = [89, 78, 63, 202, 90, 45, 112, 79, 95, 87, 90, 78, 54, 34, 66, 32].